Prashanthgoud15/in/README.md

 📊 report.html

-📈 Radar & bar graphs (embedded in report)

-These are stored automatically in a dedicated folder.
+All files are stored inside a dedicated session folder.

 🚀 How It Works

-The tool captures your webcam + microphone in real time.
+Captures webcam + mic input in real-time

-Runs AI models to compute:
+Applies AI analysis models for:

 Eye contact